yunuservices/PatchBukkit/ARCHITECTURE.md

 We have two primary ways of communicating between Rust and Java:

 1. Using Java Native Interface (JNI) API to send data from Rust to Java.
-2. Using FFM API to send data from Java to Rust, and finally back to Java.
+2. Using FFM API with Protocol Buffers to send data from Java to Rust, and finally back to Java.

-We prefer to use FFM, since it is generally faster and more efficient than JNI.
+We prefer to use FFM with protobufs, since it is generally faster and more efficient than JNI, and protobufs provide a type-safe, serialization format.

+### Protocol Buffer FFI Bridge

+The FFI bridge uses `.proto` files in the `proto/` directory to define message types and service interfaces.
+During the build process:

+1. `rust/build/protobufs.rs` generates Rust code for protobuf messages and FFI entry points
+2. `java/protoc-gen-ffi` is a custom protoc plugin that generates Java FFI wrapper classes (e.g., `NativeBridgeFfi`)

+The generated code handles serialization/deserialization automatically, allowing type-safe communication between Rust and Java without manual struct layout management.

 ## File Structure

 `java/` contains all of the Java code for PatchBukkit.
 `rust/` contains all of the Rust code for PatchBukkit.
+`proto/` contains Protocol Buffer definitions for the FFI bridge.

 ### Communication with Java

 In `rust/src/java` we contain the majority of the code needed to interact directly with the JVM.

-Specific areas of interest are
+Specific areas of interest are:
 1. `rust/src/java/native_callbacks`
-   - This directory contains all of the native FFM callbacks that are used to interact with the JVM.
+   - This directory contains all of the native FFM callback implementations that are invoked from Java via the generated FFI bridge.
-2. `rust/src/java/worker.rs`
+2. `rust/src/java/jvm/worker.rs`
    - This file contains the `JvmWorker` struct and its methods.
-3. `rust/src/plugin`
+3. `rust/src/java/plugin`
-    - This folder contains all of the code needed to interact with plugins from Rust.
+    - This folder contains all of the code needed to interact with plugins from Rust, including dependency resolution and load ordering.
+4. `rust/src/proto`
+    - This module includes the generated protobuf code for Rust.

 On the `java/patchbukkit/src/main/java/org/patchbukkit` side, we have some of the following classes:

-1. `org.patchbukkit.bridge.NativePatchBukkit`
+1. `patchbukkit.bridge.NativeBridgeFfi` (generated)
-   - This class contains the native FFM callbacks that are used to interact with the JVM.
+   - This generated class contains the native FFM methods that invoke Rust callbacks via protobuf serialization.
+2. `org.patchbukkit.bridge.BridgeUtils`
+   - Utility class for converting between Java and protobuf types (e.g., UUID conversion).
-2. `org.patchbukkit.PatchBukkitServer`
+3. `org.patchbukkit.PatchBukkitServer`
    - This class creates and manages the PatchBukkit servers.
-3. `org.patchbukkit.PatchBukkitPluginLoader`
+4. `org.patchbukkit.loader.PatchBukkitPluginLoader`
    - This class is the way we create plugins on the Java side.
-4. `org.patchbukkit.PatchBukkitPluginManager`
+5. `org.patchbukkit.PatchBukkitPluginManager`
    - This class is the way we help manage the PatchBukkit plugins.
+6. `org.patchbukkit.loader.LibraryResolver`
+   - Resolves Maven library dependencies for plugins at runtime.
+7. `org.patchbukkit.events.PatchBukkitEventManager`
+   - Manages event registration and firing, bridging Pumpkin events to Bukkit events.

 ## build.rs

 Now it might seem unusual to have the `build.rs` file as an important part of the architecture, but in this project, it is very important.
+The build process is split into modules under `rust/build/`:

+1. `rust/build/main.rs` - Entry point that orchestrates the build
-The `build.rs` file embeds all of the transitive dependencies of the `paper-api` java library.
-Additionally it also embeds the jar file for PatchBukkit.
+2. `rust/build/java.rs` - Embeds all transitive dependencies of the `paper-api` Java library and the PatchBukkit jar
+3. `rust/build/protobufs.rs` - Generates Rust protobuf code and FFI entry points from `.proto` definitions

+## Adding a new FFI method